brain-score/language/SCORING_FLOW.md

 4. Review metadata generation logs for errors
 5. Verify plugin is properly registered in the domain

+### Workflow Output Format Errors

+**If you see "Invalid format 'false'" or "Unable to process file command 'output'":**

+This error occurs when GitHub Actions cannot parse the workflow output file.
+The workflow has been fixed to:
+- Suppress Python warnings that could contaminate JSON output
+- Ensure all jq extractions return single scalar values (no multiline output)
+- Use proper output formatting for GitHub Actions

+If you still see this error:
+1. Check that the Python command output is valid JSON
+2. Verify that jq commands are not outputting multiple lines
+3. Review the "Detect Changes" job logs for any parsing errors
+4. Ensure all workflow outputs use the `key=value` format (no extra newlines)

 ### Email Notifications Not Sent

 **Check:**
 1. Is email properly extracted? (check logs)
+   - For GitHub submissions: Email is extracted from GitHub user profile (may not be available if user's email is private)
+   - For web submissions: Email is extracted from database using user ID in PR title
+   - If email cannot be extracted, the workflow will log a warning but continue without sending email
 2. Are Gmail credentials correct?
 3. Check for `failure-notified` label (prevents duplicates)
 4. Review email sending logs
+5. Check workflow logs for "Could not extract email" messages - this is handled gracefully and won't fail the workflow

 ## Best Practices